Linus1949/CS3753/PA2/README.md

 ### Submission Contens: Enter /home/kernel/linux-hwe-4.15.0

-1. simple_char_driveer.c
+1. simple_char_driver.c

     Implementation of Device Deriver to handle Device files by Major number and control the physical devices and included Read(), Write(), Open(), Close() and llseek().

 2. Makefile

-    Adjusting Makefile in order to let simple_char_driveer.c are compiled to .o files.
+    Adjusting Makefile in order to let simple_char_driver.c are compiled to .o files.

 3. /dev/simple_character_device